DavidCPorter/janus-framework/README.md

 - Leverage users skills in popular provisioning and orchestraton framework and syntax for module development.

 #### nongoals
 - JANUS is a framework; module development is explicitly a user responsibility.
 If JANUS gains traction in the community, it's expected others would provide modules similar to ansible roles.
-Ansible has example modules that can be used while learning the ropes and has plans to provide defacto "Visuals" stage modules.
+JANUS has example modules that can be used while learning the ropes and has plans to provide defacto "Visuals" stage modules.

-MOTIVATION:
+#### MOTIVATION:

+Orchestration, monitoring, and tracing tools do a great job with real-time insights on a live deployment, but they simply are not designed to facilitate evaluations across many deployments and configurations.

-Open source cloud-native development has become a double edge sword.
+The accelerated trend in open source cloud-native development has become a double edge sword for system architects.
 Cherry picking services for domain-specific architectures makes enterprise development swift and powerful.
 However, the vast number of services in the open source ecosystem can leave engineers paralyzed by choice.
 A prudent engineer would conduct a fair evaluation of these architectures before making an investment.
 One key type of evaluation is performance benchmarking.
 Benchmarking is often a fickle task, requiring each service to be configured and operated in any number of infinite states.
 This quickly becomes unrealistic as you expand the scope of systems to evaluate since the complexity of conducting a fair evaluation reduces to (x systems * y configurations * z evaluations).

 JANUS simplifies this approach with a generalized framework to orchestrate, manage, and execute experiments across a variety of system configurations and deployments.

-### Design Overview
+## Design Overview

 JANUS provides a management plane and control program for building, deploying, and executing a benchmarking experiment.
 The MGMT Plane prepares the orchestration of various deployments.
 Control program generates execution graphs and orchestrates the experiment.

 ![fig_1](./utils/img/janus_architecture.png)

 An important design goal of JANUS was maintaining an abstract view of the modules that make up a system's architecture.
 Users can adapt their systems to JANUS easily with a familiar syntax and simple interface.
-Modules can be created and plugged into JANUS in one of 5 layers:
+Modules can be created and plugged into JANUS in one of 5 stages:

 1) `ENV` environment running the software
 2) `SERVICES` core features of the cloud-native system